KnuthBendix helpers

 - knuth_bendix.is_reduced(kb: KnuthBendix) bool

-Check if the all rules are reduced with respect to each other.
+- Check if the all rules are reduced with respect to each other. - Parameters:

-instance defining the rules that are to be checked for being reduced.- Returns:
+- kb (KnuthBendix) – the - KnuthBendixinstance defining the rules that are to be checked for being reduced.

 - knuth_bendix.non_trivial_classes(*args, **kwargs)

-This function returns the classes with size at least \(2\) in the partition of the words in the list words induced by the
+- Find the non-trivial classes in the partition of a list of words. - This function returns the classes with size at least \(2\) in the partition of the words in the list words induced by the - KnuthBendixinstance kb.

 - knuth_bendix.non_trivial_classes(kb1: KnuthBendix, kb2: KnuthBendix) list[list[list[int]] | list[str]]

-Note that this function does not compute the normal forms of kb2 and try to compute the partition of these induced by kb1, before filtering out the classes of size \(1\).
-In particular, it is possible to compute the non-trivial classes of kb1 in kb2 if there are only finitely many finite such classes, regardless of whether or not kb2 or kb1 has infinitely many classes.
+- Find the non-trivial classes of the quotient of one - KnuthBendixinstance in another.- This function returns the classes with size at least \(2\) in the normal forms of kb2 in kb1 (the greater congruence, with fewer classes).
+This function triggers a full enumeration of both kb2 and kb1. - Note that this function does not compute the normal forms of kb2 and try to compute the partition of these induced by kb1, before filtering out the classes of size \(1\).
+In particular, it is possible to compute the non-trivial classes of kb1 in kb2 if there are only finitely many finite such classes, regardless of whether or not kb2 or kb1 has infinitely many classes. - Parameters:

 - Returns: